|Project by reedwood||posted 1224 days ago||1828 views||2 times favorited||9 comments|

 The cabinets are painted alder with a glaze stain and 2 coats of poly.

-The mirrors are doors for medicine cabinets.
-When we reframed for the recessed med cabinets we found a wood pecker’s nest in the wall!
+When we reframed for the recessed medicine cabinets we found a wood pecker’s nest in the wall!

 It completely changed the room when we removed the existing closet and the 36” shower partition wall.